esheldon/nsim/config/README.md

     - run-dg03r07
         - file too big

+    - with randomization
+    - gg01r06
+        - only 1 random realization
+    - gg01r07
+        - 10 random realizations

+    - need to get noise right; when calculating s2n_w I'm using all duplicate images.
+And what about error for the combo over 10 images?
+Currenly just multiplying by 0.5 inside code; better expand errors before sending I think, and let internal code be agnostic.

 - metafit idea
     - Do a max like fit, or some other measure, to get a set of "observables".